-Based on Boeing's data, the FAA identified an additional hazard presented by 5G C-Band interference on The Boeing Company Model 787-8, 787-9, and 787-10 airplanes.
-The FAA determined anomalies due to 5G C-Band interference may affect multiple other airplane systems using radio altimeter data, regardless of the approach type or weather.
+Based on Boeing's data, the FAA identified an additional hazard presented by 5G C-band interference on The Boeing Company Model 747-8F and 747-8 series airplanes and Model 777 airplanes.
+The FAA determined that anomalies due to 5G C-Band interference may affect multiple airplane systems using radio altimeter data, including the pitch control laws, including control laws that provide tail strike protection, regardless of the approach type or weather.
 These anomalies may not be evident until very low altitudes.
-Impacted systems include, but are not limited to: Autopilot flight director system; autothrottle system; engines; thrust reversers; flight controls; flight instruments; traffic alert and collision avoidance system (TCAS); ground proximity warning system (GPWS); and configuration warnings.
+Due to 5G C-Band interference, missing or erroneous radio altimeter data used by the flight control system may result in uncommanded, inappropriate pitch inputs, adversely affecting controllability.
+This interference could also cause multiple erroneous flight deck effects, including misleading flight director information and erroneous autothrottle behavior and Flight Mode Annunciations.
+These flight deck effects, when combined with the effects of the uncommanded, inappropriate pitch inputs, could affect the flightcrew's ability to accomplish continued safe flight and landing.
+Other systems that could be impacted by this missing or erroneous data, and contribute to this hazard, include, but are not limited to: Autopilot flight director system; autothrottle system; engines; flight controls; flight instruments; traffic alert and collision avoidance system (TCAS); ground proximity warning system (GPWS); and configuration warnings.